 We believe that most of our conclusions will generalize to other countries.
-Not only are UK pay levels, structures, and disclosures not an outlier, but also there has been growing convergence across the globe (Fernandes et al., 2013).
-Say-on-pay has become widespread, with the EU Shareholder Rights Directive imposing a similar regime to the UK.
-In both the US and Europe, major investors are setting expectations on pay and voting in an increasingly consistent manner, and many of those attitudes (e.g., on relative performance evaluation) were formed in the UK.
-That being said, there remain some differences between the UK and other countries; for example, options are used far less than in the US.
+Not only are UK pay levels, structures, and disclosures not an outlier, but the UK regulatory regime has been mimicked elsewhere.
+That being said, there remain differences between the UK and other countries; for example, options are used far less than in the US.
 We thus did not ask questions on topics where the UK may be an outlier (e.g., the mix of stock vs. options).
-In addition, we will highlight particular results that may not generalize.
+Section 6 discusses in more detail which results are likely to generalize to other countries and which may not.

-A UK company must establish a Remuneration Committee (RemCo) of independent directors to set the pay of executive directors.
-The RemCo is required to put two say-on-pay votes to shareholders.
-At least every three years, it puts its remuneration policy to a binding "policy vote."
-This sets the framework within which the RemCo must make pay decisions; any deviation is illegal.
-Every year, the decisions the RemCo makes within the policy are put to a non-binding "implementation vote."
-Firms are required to disclose total realized pay, known as the "single figure."
-This includes salary, annual bonus, and cash and equity earned2 as part of "long-term incentive plans" (LTIPs).

-Boards are also constrained by the 2018 revision of the UK Corporate Governance Code (the "Code") and investor guidelines; violations can lead to significant voting opposition.
-For example, the revised Code requires the pension contributions for executive directors to be aligned with the wider workforce.
+Two areas where the UK differs from the US (but not necessarily the EU) are the say-on-pay regime and governance code.
+Every three years, a UK board's Remuneration Committee (RemCo) submits its remuneration policy to a binding "policy vote."
+This sets the framework within which the RemCo must make pay decisions.
+Every year, these decisions are put to a non-binding "implementation vote."
+The EU Shareholder Rights Directive has adopted this regime since 2014.
+In contrast, US firms only hold a non-binding implementation vote at least once every three years.
+UK RemCos are also constrained by the 2018 revision of the UK Corporate Governance Code (the "Code"); violations can lead to significant voting opposition.
+For example, the revised Code requires pension contributions for executive directors to be aligned with the wider workforce.
 Before 2018, CEO pensions had contribution rates of up to 50% of salary, while employee schemes were below 10%, so the Code led to large reductions for CEOs.

-The survey was carried out in the context of the COVID-19 pandemic, in which many firms reduced CEO pay due to financial difficulties or concerns about fairness with the wider workforce.
-The COVID-19 context and the recent history of pension reductions enabled us to study the impact of pay reductions, which are otherwise rare.
-More generally, to reduce the risk that responses were skewed by COVID-19, none of our questions focused on recent events, but on the objectives, constraints, and determinants of pay in general, e.g., "Do you filter out industry conditions from all performance measures?" rather than "Did you filter out the impact of COVID on performance?"
+The survey was carried out during the COVID-19 pandemic, in which many firms reduced CEO pay.
+COVID-19 and the recent pension reductions enable us to study pay cuts, which are otherwise rare.
+To reduce the risk that responses were skewed by COVID-19, none of our questions focused on recent events but on pay practices in general, e.g., "Do you filter out industry conditions from all performance measures?" rather than "Did you filter out the impact of COVID?"
+Section 6 discusses the extent to which our results may have been influenced by the timing of the survey.